-Normal Hours of Operation - Unless otherwise specified in state or local law, the Town Board and/or Town Supervisor will establish the beginning and ending times of normal operation; however, the Town Clerk will have the authority to establish the hours for the Town Clerk's office.
+Normal Hours of Operation - Unless otherwise specified in state or local law, the Town Board and/or Town Manager will establish the beginning and ending times of normal operation; however, the Town Clerk will have the authority to establish the hours for the Town Clerk's office.
 An employee's Department Head will establish the employee's scheduled hours of work, which may differ from the normal hours of operation depending upon the particular needs and requirements of the department.

-Workweek - Unless otherwise specified in state or local law, the Town Board and/or Town Supervisor will establish the days the Town will conduct business and/or perform services.
+Workweek - Unless otherwise specified in state or local law, the Town Board and/or Town Manager will establish the days the Town will conduct business and/or perform services.
 An employee's Department Head will establish the employee's scheduled days of work.

-Compressed Workweek - With the approval of the Town Supervisor, Town Clerk, or Highway Superintendent, as the case may be, a Department Head may schedule a full-time employee to work four ten-hour days.
+Compressed Workweek - With the approval of the Town Board, the Highway Superintendent may schedule a full- time employee to work four ten-hour days.
 The employee's "compressed workweek" will normally be either Monday through Thursday or Tuesday through Friday.

 Flex-Time - An employee may begin and/or end a given workday at a time requested by the employee and approved by the Department Head.
 Such "flex-time" must normally be during the time the department is open and available to the public.
 The employee's use of "flex-time" will be governed by the mutual needs and consent of the Department Head and the employee.
-The Town Supervisor and the Town Board reserve the right to approve all "flex-time" schedules.
+The Town Manager and the Town Board reserve the right to approve all "flex-time" schedules.